zCoreGroup/zcoregroup.github.io/_careers/e-solutions-architect.md

 - Bachelor's degree or equivalent experience in Computer Science, Engineering, or a related field.
 - Proven experience as a Solutions Architect with expertise in technical and proposal writing.
 - Strong understanding of software architecture, cloud technologies, and system integration.
-- Excellent communication and presentation skills to convey technical concepts to diverse audiences.
 - Experience in collaborating with cross-functional teams and managing client relationships.
 - Ability to balance technical depth with a pragmatic approach to problem-solving.
+- Strong communication, soft skills and the ability to work effectively in a remote, collaborative environment.

 ### Perks and Benefits:
 - Competitive salary with performance-based incentives.